In her concurring opinion in Trump v. Barbara, Justice Jackson references Frederick Douglass:

 While I collect my thoughts for an Independence Day post, I thought I’d provide links to a few items that others might find interesting and that go to the point of our remembering broadly and forthrightly.

-• If you don’t know the eclectic chamber music group PubliQuartet, you’re missing out.
-There work, like “What Is American,” are wonderfully complex meditations on, well, us.
+- If you don’t know the eclectic chamber music group PubliQuartet, you’re missing out.
+Their work, like “What Is American,” are wonderfully complex meditations on, well, us.

 There is much more that could be listed.
 Please give your ideas in the comments!